Skip to content

 Quality over quantity

 If we would choose quality over quantity, we could wear clothes out.
 Over generations.
 If you can’t wear it anymore, someone else who is younger than you can.
 Clothes should last a life-time.
 If we all had a small wardrobe with good quality items, we’d have a slow-fashion system.
-What that ideal system looks like, you can read that here.
+I’ve written an article about what that ideal system looks like.
 A system where we value clothes which are made sustainable and fair.
 And that’s also why a fast fashion company can never be sustainable.
 They bring out about 52 collections each year, each week there’s new clothing.
 Buying that many new clothes can never be sustainable, even if they’re made sustainable and fair.
 We need to buy less and choose quality.

 So, that’s all that’s wrong with fast and cheap fashion.
 This post is depressing, yes.
 The situation is depressing.
 But we can always change things!
 If we don’t, then who will?
-In this guide you can read what you can do about it.
+I wrote a guide on how to buy sustainable clothing.
+We are the ones who can make this change.

 Do you know any more things that are wrong with fast and cheap fashion?